Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1 & 2/Visual Comp/Visual Computing.md

 	**Details** - Sem 2 Exam
 	15 marks S1 : 35 marks S2
 	**IN MARCH THEY WILL RELASE SPEC**
+	ALL MULTIPLE CHOICE - some can be multiple

 Mon 9.15 CB 4.17 12.15, Tue 13.15 lib lev 4 GtA PC